ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 ## Caveats

-go-ethereum uses the [Otto JS VM](https://github.com/robertkrimen/otto) which has some
+go-ethereum now uses the [GoJa JS VM](https://github.com/dop251/goja) which is compatible with ECMAScript 5.1.
+There are some limitations though:
-limitations:

-* `"use strict"` will parse, but does nothing.
-* The regular expression engine (re2/regexp) is not fully compatible with the ECMA5 specification.
+  * Promises and `async` won't work.

 `web3.js` uses the [`bignumber.js`](https://github.com/MikeMcl/bignumber.js) library.
 This library is auto-loaded into the console.